-To serve as an election judge for the Board of Election Commissioners, you must:
+To serve as an election judge for the Bloomington Election Commission, you must:

 - Be a registered voter in the City of Bloomington, or a qualified high school or college student.

 - Not be subject to the registration requirements of the Sex Offender Registration Act in Illinois.

 How do I sign up to be an election judge?